Click to Skip Ad

 Needless to say, there’s a lot about that process that’s incredibly stupid and dangerous — starting with the possibility that academic nitwits with tunnel vision just might, in fact, be unable to control what’s inside Pandora’s Box after they’ve cracked it open.

-I say all that because I remain convinced that a version of the same thing is going on with AI, particularly because of the cultish manner with which OpenAI has always talked about its reason for being: We have to proactively develop artificial superintelligence to our benefit, they insist, lest it just sort of spring forth from the bowels of the web fully formed — like some kind of immaculately conceived digital intelligence that immediately put us under its heel.
+I say all that because I remain convinced that a version of the same thing is going on with AI, in spite of the cultish manner with which OpenAI has always talked about its reason for being: We have to proactively develop artificial superintelligence to our benefit, they insist, lest it just sort of spring forth from the bowels of the web fully formed — like some kind of immaculately conceived digital intelligence that immediately put us under its heel.
 Or something.

 So insists OpenAI CEO Sam Altman, a Silicon Valley veteran who’s built a career out of failing upward, who believes there is such a thing as a “median human,” and who has yet to be candid about why OpenAI fired and then rehired him.
 OpenAI, I should offer as a reminder, is the same company whose CTO a few months ago also mused publicly that some of the jobs that get killed off by AI maybe shouldn’t have existed in the first place.
 Wonderful people, this crew.

-And it’s not just me popping off and saying these sorts of things about Altman & Co.
+And it’s not just me saying these sorts of things about Altman & Co.
 People who’ve worked closely with Sam likewise portray him as essentially a toxic bullshit artist.
 Nevertheless, each time he opens his mouth and makes some new proclamation — as he’s just done with a blog post titled The Intelligence Age — the headlines pile up.
 The internet goes wild.
 And very serious people continue to take him very seriously.

 “It is possible that we will have superintelligence in a few thousand days (!),” Sam writes in his new essay.
 “It may take longer, but I’m confident we’ll get there.”